bugzilla/bugzilla/docs/en/rst/installing/migrating-from-2.inc.rst

-If you have made customizations to your Bugzilla, and you made them by changing the Bugzilla code itself (rather than using the Extension system), then :file:`patch.diff` will have non-zero size.
-You will want to keep a copy of those changes by keeping a copy of this file.
-If the file has zero size, you haven't made any local customizations of this sort.
+If you have made customizations to your Bugzilla, and you made them by changing the Bugzilla code itself (rather than using the Extension system), then :file:`patch.diff` will have significant content.
+You will want to keep a copy of those changes by keeping a copy of this file and any files referenced in it by "Only in" lines.
+If the file has zero size or only insignificant content, you haven't made any local customizations of this sort.

 Shut Down Bugzilla